cross country ski training page 1

 Week 12 (Mid July)

-This series shares my cross country ski training activities, and this is my blog for Week 12 of this training year.
-This is the last week of a 4-week block of training, and I tapered for a race at the end of the week.
+This series shares my cross country ski training activities, and this is my blog for Week 12 of this training year, which started last May.

 The Cartwheel